fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 `mod_fcgid` provides automatic process management.
 So our application process lifecycle is managed by this module.
 It will spawn or kill one or more our application processes based on request load.

-Socket connection is already bound and listen by `mod_fcgid`. so we need to use `TBoundSocketSvrImpl` as socket server.
+Socket connection is already bound and listen by `mod_fcgid`. so we need to use `TBoundSvrFactory` as socket server.

 and of course you need to have `mod_fcgid` installed and loaded.